30 Tricky QA Interview Questions and Answers in 2023

 21. What Do You Understand About Regression Testing?
 Which Test Cases Should be Selected for this Process?

-Regression testing is a type of testing performed to ensure that a software update won’t impact how the product currently operates.
+Regression testing is testing performed to ensure that a software update won’t impact how the product currently operates.

 Practical regression tests may use the test cases listed below: